calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 ## Rust Futures

-[Rust futures][rust-futures] are another example of pull based reactivity.
+[Rust futures][rust-futures] are another example of pull-based reactivity.
 Futures in Rust are like promises in JavaScript.
 However, while a JavaScript promise is push-based a Rust future is pull-based.
 Like most things in Rust, futures aim to be a zero-cost abstraction for async IO.